dyslexic

 Games need to adhere to the following guidelines before they will be considered for adding to the Taylorcade.

-Launcher.
-We are using LaunchBox / BigBox to display, launch, and manage the games.
-This system takes care of killing games and dropping back to main menu (at the press of a button, or when the game quits / crashes), so you don't need to do anything about that.
-However, the launcher does display some teaser details about the game to potential players.
+We are using a custom game switcher called BetterBox to display, launch, and manage the games.
+This system takes care of killing games and dropping back to main menu (when p1 and p2 buttons are pressed at the same time, or when the game quits / crashes), so you don't need to do anything about that.
+BetterBox also displays some teaser details about the game to potential players.

 Please send me the following details to tease and attract players: